-The etiquette required in connecting/contacting people on LinkedIn can make even senior executives anxious.
+The etiquette required in connecting/contacting people on LinkedIn can make professionals at all levels somewhat anxious.

 Recruiting Trends predicted years ago, that by now, every professional in the US would eventually have a profile on LinkedIn.
 In case you're wondering, NO ... this prediction has yet to become reality.

 Though, recruiters have found themselves changing and adapting their talent recruitment strategies in favor of LinkedIn because this ONE site has essentially put talent all "under one roof."

 Recruiters posting jobs to job boards (e.g. #TheLadders, #CareerBuilder) are expected to fizzle out.